dylanstormjohnson/Employee-Tracker/README.md

 - This project has reached completion and no further help is necessary.
 If you would like to expand on the idea, you are welcome to download a fork of the repository and work on your own version.

--Aside from the aforementioned ways you can contribute, the [Contributor Covenant](https://www.contributor-covenant.org/) is an industry standard for contribution policy.
+- Aside from the aforementioned ways you can contribute, the [Contributor Covenant](https://www.contributor-covenant.org/) is an industry standard for contribution policy.
 (Please use the above guidelines for contribution and consult the Contributor Covenant on things not specified.)

 ## Tests